-In the previous chapter we had learnt about the revenues a company generates.
-Moving further on the P&L statement, in this chapter we will look at the expense side of the Profit and Loss Statement along with the associated notes.
-Expenses are generally classified according to their function, which is also called the cost of sales method or based on the nature of expense.
-An analysis of the expenses must be shown in the Profit and Loss statement or in the notes.
-As you can see in the extract below almost all the line items have a note associated to it.
+In the previous chapter, we had learnt about the revenues a company generates.
+Moving further on the P&L statement, in this chapter, we will look at the expense side of the Profit and Loss Statement along with the associated notes.
+Expenses are generally classified according to their function, which is also called the cost of sales method or based on the expense’s nature.
+An analysis of the expenses must be shown in the Profit and Loss statement or the notes.
+As you can see in the extract below, almost all the line items have a note associated with it.

-The first line item on the expense side is ‘Cost of materials consumed’; this is invariably the cost of raw material that the company requires to manufacture finished goods.
-As you can see the cost of raw material consumed/raw material is the largest expense incurred by the company.
+The first line item on the expense side is ‘Cost of materials consumed’; this is invariably the raw material cost that the company requires to manufacture finished goods.
+As you can see, the cost of raw material consumed/raw material is the company’s largest expense.
 This expense stands at Rs.2101 Crs for the FY14 and Rs.1760 Crs for the FY13.
-Note number 19 gives the associated details for this expense, let us inspect the same.
+Note number 19 gives the associated details for this expense; let us inspect the same.

-The next two line items talks about ‘Purchases of Stock in Trade’ and ‘Change in Inventories of finished goods, work-in-process & stock-in-trade’.
+The next two line items talk about ‘Purchases of Stock in Trade’ and ‘Change in Inventories of finished goods, work-in-process & stock-in-trade’.
 Both these line items are associated with the same note (Note 20).

-Purchases of stock in trade, refers to all the purchases of finished goods that the company buys towards conducting its business.
+Purchases of stock in the trade refer to all the purchases of finished goods that the company buys towards conducting its business.
 This stands at Rs.211 Crs.
 I will give you more clarity on this line item shortly.

-Change in inventory of finished goods refers to the costs of manufacturing incurred by the company in the past, but the goods manufactured in the past were sold in the present/current financial year.
+Change in the inventory of finished goods refers to the costs of manufacturing incurred by the company in the past, but the goods manufactured in the past were sold in the present/current financial year.
 This stands at (Rs.29.2) Crs for the FY14.

 Here is an extract of Note 20 which details the above two line items:

-The details mentioned on the above extract are quite straightforward and is easy to understand.
-At this stage it may not be necessary to dig deeper into this note.
-It is good to know where the grand total lies.
-However, when we take up ‘Financial Modeling’ as a separate module we will delve deeper into this aspect.
+The details mentioned in the above extract are quite straightforward and is easy to understand.
+At this stage, it may not be necessary to dig deeper into this note.
+It is good to know where the total lies.
+However, when we take up ‘Financial Modeling’ as a separate module, we will delve deeper into this aspect.

-The next line item on the expense side is “Employee Benefit Expense”.
+The next line item on the expense side is “Employee Benefits Expense”.
 This is quite intuitive as it includes expense incurred in terms of the salaries paid, contribution towards provident funds, and other employee welfare expenses.
 This stands at Rs.158 Crs for the FY14.
-Have a look at the extract of note 21 which details the ‘Employee Benefit Expense’.
+Have a look at the extract of note 21, which details the ‘Employee Benefits Expense’.

-A tangible asset is one which has a physical form and provides an economic value to the company.
-For example a laptop, a printer, a car, plants, machinery, buildings etc.
+A tangible asset has a physical form and provides an economic value to the company—for example, a laptop, a printer, a car, plants, machinery, buildings etc.

-An intangible asset is something that does not have a physical form but still provides an economic value to the company such as brand value, trademarks, copyrights, patents, franchises, customer lists etc.
+An intangible asset does not have a physical form but still provides an economic value to the company such as brand value, trademarks, copyrights, patents, franchises, customer lists etc.

-Zerodha, a stock broking firm generates Rs.100,000/- from the stock broking business.
-However Zerodha incurred an expense of Rs.65,000/- towards the purchase of a high performance computer server.
+Zerodha, a stockbroking firm generates Rs.100,000/- from the stockbroking business.
+However, Zerodha incurred Rs.65,000/- towards the purchase of a high-performance computer server.
 The economic life (useful life) of the server is expected to be 5 years.
-Now if you were to look into the earning capability of Zerodha it appears that on one hand Zerodha earned Rs.100,000/- and on the other hand spent Rs.65,000/- and therefore retained just Rs.35,000/-.
-This skews the earnings data for the current year and does not really reflect the true earning capability of the company.
+Now if you were to look into the earning capability of Zerodha it appears that on the one hand, Zerodha earned Rs.100,000/- and on the other hand, spent Rs.65,000/- and therefore retained just Rs.35,000/-.
+This skews the earnings data for the current year and does not really reflect the company’s true earning capability.

-Now here is an important idea – Zerodha depreciates the cost of acquiring an asset over its useful life.
-However, in reality there is an actual outflow of Rs.65,000/- paid towards the asset purchase.
+Here is an important idea – Zerodha depreciates the cost of acquiring an asset over its useful life.
+However, there is an actual outflow of Rs.65,000/- paid towards the asset purchase in reality.
 But now, it seems like the P&L is not capturing this outflow.
 As an analyst, how do we get a sense of the cash movement?
-Well, the cash movement is captured in the cash flow statement, which we will understand in the later chapters.
+The cash movement is captured in the cash flow statement, which we will understand in the later chapters.

 Here is the snapshot of Note 23, detailing the depreciation cost.

-From the note it is quite clear that other expenses include manufacturing, selling, administrative and other expenses.
+From the note, it is quite clear that other expenses include manufacturing, selling, administrative and other expenses.
 The details are mentioned in the note.
-For example, Amara Raja Batteries Limited (ARBL) spent Rs.27.5 Crs on advertisement and promotional activities.
+For example, Amara Raja Batteries Limited (ARBL) spent Rs.27.5 Crs on advertisements and promotional activities.

 Adding up all the expenses mentioned in the expense side of P&L, it seems that Amara Raja Batteries has spent Rs.2941.6 Crs.